Cyber Security Tips for Work from Home Employees

 The majority of home Wi-Fi system is secure but when the employees go outside avoids using public Wi-Fi.
 In public places like stations, restaurants, malls, etc. the Wi-Fi is unsecured making it easy for criminal minds to hack and collect sensitive data.

 Remote workers must use VPN because it will bypass geographic limitations.
 It enhances your online privacy even more with encryption.
 Thus your communication across the internet is unreadable to interceptors.
-Ensure that every employee uses VPN when they WFH or gain access to business data from remote regions.
+Ensure that every employee uses fibernet when they WFH or gain access to business data from remote regions.

 For home network protection change the home router password as soon as it is installed.
 Employees also need to ensure that the firmware’s latest patched updates are installed to avoid security vulnerabilities.